-Advice is also contained in the English Heritage GPA Note 1 on a positive (and clear) strategy for the conservation and enjoyment (and enhancement) of the historic environment, including heritage assets most at risk through neglect, decay or other threats, The strategy should include strategic policies to deliver the conservation and enhancement of the historic environment and, in developing this strategy, the NPPF also advices that local planning authorities should take into account: the desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation; the wider social, cultural, economic and environmental benefits that conservation of the historic environment can bring; the desirability of new development making a positive contribution to local character and distinctiveness; and opportunities to draw on the contribution made by the historic environment to the character of a place.
+Advice is also contained in the English Heritage GPA Note 1 on a positive (and clear) strategy for the conservation and enjoyment (and enhancement) of the historic environment, including heritage assets most at risk through neglect, decay or other threats, The strategy should include strategic policies to deliver the conservation and enhancement of the historic environment and, in developing this strategy, the NPPF also advices that local planning authorities should take into account: the desirability of sustaining and enhancing the significance of heritage assets and putting them to viable uses consistent with their conservation of thei historic environment can bring; the desirability of new development making a positive contribution to local character and distinctiveness; and opportunities to draw on the contribution made by the historic environment to the character of a place.
+The respondent's comments are noted.
 We also consider the positive and clear strategy for the conservation, enjoyment and enhancement fo the historic environment required by the NPPF should consist of more than a strategic policy.
 There should be recognition throughout the Plan of the historic environment's role in delivering the plan's vision and the wider economic, social and environmental objectives for the plan area.
+The respondent's comments are noted.
 Building on the Conservation Area Character Statement, we will also be looking to the Local Plan Review to Develop the strategy further through a detailed development management policy or policies setting out the requirements of development proposals and providing a clear indication of how a decision make should react to a development proposal as required by the NPPF.
+The respondent's comments are noted.
 This policy should include criteria for assessing the potential impact of development proposals on the significance of all relevant heritage assets: designated assets such as listed buildings, Scheduled Monuments, conservation areas, and non-designated heritage assets, such as those of local significance as identified on local lists, archaeological deposits and historic landscapes.
+The respondent's comments are noted.